Always new, always intoxicating

 Voloshyn Gallery is pleased to annaunce Kateryna Oliinyk's solo exhibition — Always new, always intoxicating,

-When wars begin, nature loses its freedom — the freedom that belongs to it by the very foundation of its own being.
-The dialogue between humanity and nature becomes suddenly uneven, its beauty slides into resource, its autonomy erased by human presence.
-When calamity recedes, beauty fills the space in which a person no longer seeks to snap its stem or claim the impulse of the wind — one only watches, and it is as though one does not exist.
-But does grief truly destroy beauty?
-Horror acts as a lens, sharpening our gaze upon the human, holding our sight in tension, turning beauty into a mist for which there is no place in a rationalized modernity.
+It seems, when wars begin, nature loses its freedom — one that belongs to it by the very foundation of its own being.
+The dialogue between humanity and nature becomes uneven.
+Its beauty is reduced to a resource, its autonomy erased by people’s presence.
+It seems, when evil finally recedes, beauty flows into a state in which one no longer seeks to overpower it, to “gain control of the wind”.
+But does horror truly destroy beauty?
+It acts as a lens, sharpening our gaze upon all that is human, imprisoning us in a state of tension, turning beauty into a mere mist for which there is no place in a rationalized contemporaneity.
 Yet beauty does not disappear.
-While humanity destroys iron and concrete, moonlight remains beyond the reach of attacks from the air or on the ground.
+While humanity destroys steel and concrete, the beauty of a moonlit night remains untouchable by guns and missiles.

-Kateryna Aliinyk's solo exhibition charts a shift in the artist's gaze.
-A prolonged engagement with the themes and images of war, like a bottomless well in which grief and horror never run dry — had led to an identification of the artist's identity with home, and of home, in turn, with war.
-Paradoxically, grief becomes easier to work with, while touching joy and beauty demands deliberate courage.
-It is always frightening to die, but to live with honesty and to honour beauty amid grief is perhaps even more desperate an act.
-The exhibition emerges from an intimate conversation between the artist and the curator, both moving through a period of re-encounter with the world — one in which prolonged absence transforms home into a fantasy they had continued to cultivate and romanticise, drifting further from reality with each passing moment.
-Surprisingly, a new encounter with the Lacanian Real presents itself not as emptiness, but as a beauty that fills.
-Not merely the kind that is brief and instantly elevating, but the kind that exists beyond the bounds of misfortune or fortune alike.
+Kateryna Aliinyk's solo exhibition charts a shift in the artist's perspective.
+Her prolonged engagement with the themes and images of war, like a bottomless well in which grief and horror never run dry, had led to an equalization of the artist's identity with home, and of home, in turn, with war.
+Paradoxically, evil becomes easier to work with, while reaching out toward joy and beauty demands deliberate courage.
+It is always frightening to die, but to live with honesty and to honour beauty amid grief is perhaps a more desperate act.
+The exhibition emerges from an intimate conversation between the artist and the curator, both experiencing a period of re-encountering the world — one in which prolonged absence transforms home into a fantasy they had continued to cultivate and romanticise, drifting further from reality with each passing moment.
+Surprisingly, a new encounter with the Lacanian Real presents itself not as an emptiness, but as a beauty that intoxicates.
+Not merely the kind that is brief and instantly elevating, but the kind that exists beyond the bounds of misfortune and fortune alike.

-Without any wish to place oneself within it or to touch it, beauty fills — it is that life-giving fluid which flows through the veins of every human action.
-The dialogue between the curator and the artist opens into a polylogue with writers who matter to them across centuries: from the medieval thinker Hildegard of Bingen to the philosopher and activist of the last century Simone Weil.
-"To see a landscape as it is when I am not there," Weil wrote in her notebooks, wishing not to disturb the silence of earth and sky with her breath or the beating of her heart.
-As an interlocutor, I felt that distance, that harmonious non-presence, when the artist accompanied me through the world beside the luminaries.
-When she would stop before the moon and not clear away the branches obscuring its light, but remain apart for long minutes of measured contemplation from afar.
-So too, to the left, branches or strands of hair encircle the celestial body in the triptych Moon in Hair.
-Comparing scales and heights, Aliinyk captures in paint living matter and clusters of organisms.
-Resting in the lowlands — birds descend to the earth, while spiders, Resting in the heights drift beneath the heavens.
+Without any wish to place oneself within it or to touch it, beauty envelops.
+It is that life-giving fluid which flows through the veins of every human action.
+The dialogue between the curator and the artist reaches back into the centuries, opening into a polylogue with writers who matter to them: from the medieval thinker Hildegard of Bingen to Simone Weil, the philosopher and activist of the 20th century.
+"To see a landscape such as it is when I am not there," Weil wrote in her notebooks, wishing not to disturb the silence of earth and sky with her breath or the beating of her heart.
+As the artist’s interlocutor, I felt that distance, that harmonious non-presence, when the artist accompanied me through the world of celestial bodies.
+She would stop before some branches obscuring the moonlight and did not try to clear them away, simply staying there for long minutes of measured contemplation.
+So too, in the triptych Moon in Hair, on the left side, branches of trees or strands of hair encircle the satellite.
+Juxtaposing scales and heights, Aliinyk captures the living matter and clusters of organisms in paint.
+In Resting in the Lowlands — birds descend to the earth, while in Resting at the Altitude spiders drift beneath the heavens.

-The exhibition includes a series of new works created over recent months — in late 2025 and early 2026.
-Shown in an exhibition space for the first time, the series comprises canvases depicting the sky and a single work with a ground-level scene.
+The exhibition includes a series of new works created in late 2025 and early 2026.
+Shown in an exhibition space for the first time, the series comprises canvases depicting the sky and a single work with an earth scene.
 As the artist's thematic perspective shifts, so too do her images and forms.
-Earlier, her static landscapes were dense with detailed elements and humanised by artefacts of action — a stage or a fence, remnants of food or bullet casings.
-Now her gaze is fixed where she not only keeps her distance but cannot physically be present at all.
-Celestial bodies, or the sky itself as a unified and continuous dense mass, convey movement in contrast to a landscape frozen in a moment; a strong blue wind ripples the canvas itself, and the orange air is heavy with metal.
+Earlier, her static landscapes were dense with detailed elements and humanised by objects of action, such as a stage or a fence, remnants of food or bullet casings.
+Now her gaze is fixed to a place to which not only is she distant, but in which she cannot be physically present.
+Celestial bodies, or the sky itself as an integral dense mass, convey movement in contrast to a landscape frozen in a moment; a strong blue wind ripples the canvases, the orange hued air is heavy with metal.

-Aliinyk's beauty, as with Weil, is Kantian — an end in itself.
-It grows dense, materialises, yet always remains transcendent, dissolving, slipping further and further from our gaze each time.
-And yet every day, every minute, the ever-saturated sky meets us anew — always a new beauty.
+Aliinyk's beauty, like Weil’s, is Kantian — an end in itself.
+It grows dense, materialises, yet always remains transcendent, dissolving, slipping further and further from our glance each time.
+And yet every day and minute, we encounter an always intoxicating sky, always a new beauty.